 Typically we arrange a meeting to assess the site and discuss ideas / look at drawings you may already have.
-We then supply (free of charge) some preliminary isometric drawings of a potential frame design.
+We can then provide some preliminary isometric drawings of a potential frame design at a small fee.
 We offer you a chance to feedback on the design and modify accordingly.

 At this stage we can accurately price to the design we have given thus far.
 We will provide variations on design and price to allow you to get an idea of how costs changes with detail.

 Depending on the scale of your project, you may need to have structural calculations made for beam sizes.
 This is a requirement of building control.
 This is an additional service which we can supply, the cost of which depends upon the size of the job.
 Though we use experience to judge timber sizes, sometimes the structural engineer will increase sizes which will have a small impact on overall cost..

 We will have a final meeting where the design is modified to suit any structural changes and further aesthetic tweaks.
 The design is finalized and the timber placed on order, the timber has to be cut to a precise cutting list, so expect to wait a little while.

 Depending upon the size of the frame, this process may take up to 2 months.
 If it is a large frame we will bring in extra help so that the frame is cut in good time, limiting shrinkage before being assembled.
 Assuming the footings are ready, raising only typically takes a few days.

 Don’t worry, being a small business, we are happy to work to your schedule without any penalties.
 Though it may not be possible to delay to your exact time-scale as we may have allocated time in the calendar for other frames.